waggle-sensor/waggle/user_documentation/getting_started.md

 <img src="pictures/barrel_power_plug.jpg" width="320">

-Note that the ODROID has two LED's, the red "PWR" that indicates power, and the blue "ALIVE", which will start to blink once the device has successfully booted.
+Note that the ODROID has two LED's.
+The red "PWR" LED indicates that the device has power.
+The blue "ALIVE" can indicate three different states (copied from the ODROID C1+ user manual):
+* Is on (solid light) when the bootloader is running (Takes a few seconds)
+* Blinks slowly when the kernel is running, like a heartbeat (Normal mode)
+* Blinks quickly when the kernel is in panic mode

+Both LED's activated:

 <img src="pictures/PWR_and_ALIVE_LEDs.jpg" width="320">